 The Czech language is one of the hardest European languages.
 We highly recommend finding good private Czech teachers, schools which are focused on these tests or communicating and practicing it with local people.
 Locals like teaching foreigners to their languages.

 Author’s own experience:

 I relocated to Prague in 2007 as a student of the international university.
 As my studies were in English and most people spoke basic English in Prague, I didn’t find the Czech language so important.
-After 3 years living and studying in Prague, I understood that I would definitely live the next ten years 10 in Prague.
+After 3 years of living and studying in Prague, I understood that I would definitely live the next ten years 10 in Prague.
 I decided to learn Czech in order to understand the locals and to apply for Permanent residency in the future.
-I took 3 months Czech classes but it did not improve my Czech that much.
+I took 3 months of Czech classes but it did not improve my Czech that much.
 Perhaps, the school was focusing more on Czech grammar.

 So I tried to learn it by myself.
-I was watching the evening news on TV every day, listening to Czech radio even if I did not understand at the beginning.
+I was watching the evening news on TV every day, listening to the Czech radio even if I did not understand at the beginning.
 I was learning two new words every day and repeated them every morning from my notes.
 In one year, I had come to learn more than 700 words!

 With my vocabulary improved, I then decided to learn Grammar.
 I was inspired to read my favorite author, Vlastimil Styblík, author of many elementary schools textbooks.
 Later, I passed the exam for Permanent residency and 5 years later the exam for Czech citizenship

 What is your experience with learning Czech or exams for Permanent residency?